Dearbeast/Dearbeast/README.md

 - 👋 Hi, I’m @Dearbeast
-- 👀 I’m interested in ...
+- 👀 I’m interested in NFT and crypto
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything benefitial
 - 📫 How to reach me discord @D-beast and Twitter @Dear_beast99

 <!---